jmoya34/ROS2-Basic-Necessities/README.md

 ```

 ## Framework Overview
-ROS offers a Data Distribution service (DDS) which is the communication pipline interfaces with all excuting code.
-The excuting files using ROS functionality are known as **Nodes**
+ROS offers a Data Distribution service (DDS) which is the communication pipeline interfaces with all executing code.
+The executing files using ROS functionality are known as **Nodes**

 ### Nodes have 3 ways of communication:
-* **Publisher** nodes sending infromation that allow for **Subscriber** nodes to recive information.
+* **Publisher** nodes sending information that allow for **Subscriber** nodes to receive information.
 * **Services** sends a request to a **Service server** that when completes a request will send back a response
 * **Topics** are the individual communication pipelines.
-They are a parameter used in publisher and subcriber methods.
+They are a parameter used in publisher and subscriber methods.
 Publisher create the topics, and subscribers call to the topic.
 * **Actions** will send a goal which the **Actions server** will process the goal and send progress updates to the client that sent the goal.
 This process is known as **Feedback**.

 ### Node Parameters: